Status of the Irish language: Daily Life

+Supporting areas

+In 2016 it was announced that Galway City, Dingle and Letterkenny would be the first recognised Bailte Seirbhíse Gaeltachta / Gaeltacht Service Towns under the Gaeltacht Act 2012, subject to adoption and implementation of approved language plans.
+There are now 16 Gaeltacht Service Towns - the others being Cork City, Clifden, Athboy, Navan, Ballinrobe, Cahersiveen, Castlebar, Belmullet, Dungloe, Donegal Town, Dungarvan, Macroom and Tralee.

+In 2018 it was announced that five areas outside the Gaeltacht on the island of Ireland would be formally recognised as having the first Irish language networks under the Gaeltacht Act 2012.
+The networks in question are in West Belfast, Loughrea, Carn Tóchair, Ennis and Clondalkin.
+Foras na Gaeilge have said they hope to award the status of Líonraí Gaeilge to other areas in the future.

 Media

 Radio

 Irish has a significant presence in radio.
 RTÉ Raidió na Gaeltachta (Gaeltacht radio) has gone beyond its original brief, covering not only the Gaeltacht but also national and international news and issues.
 It is owned and operated by public service broadcaster Raidió Teilifís Éireann (RTÉ), which is Irish for Radio Television Ireland.
 It broadcasts across the island of Ireland on FM, although the station and all of its studios are based in the Republic of Ireland.
 There are also two Irish language-medium community radio stations: Raidió na Life in Dublin and Raidió Fáilte in Belfast, the former being older and more recognised as an important training station for those wishing to work in radio professionally.
 There is also a station for young people called Raidió Rí-Rá which is available in some areas on DAB.
 All three regional stations - Raidió na Life, Raidió Rí-Rá and Raidió Fáilte - seek to become national stations broadcasting on FM.

-Other community radio stations usually have at least one Irish-language programme per week, depending on the speakers available.
-Near FM, the community radio station covering north-east Dublin City, broadcasts "Ar Mhuin na Muice" five days a week.

-All stations in the Republic are obliged by the Broadcasting Act 2009 to have Irish language programming.
+All radio stations in the Republic are obliged by the Broadcasting Act 2009 to have Irish language programming.
 Most commercial radio stations in the Republic have a weekly Irish language programme.
 RTÉ radio stations have daily Irish language programmes or news reports.

+Community radio stations in the Republic of Ireland usually have at least one Irish-language programme per week which may be their own programme depending on the number of Irish speakers available in their stations and/or they often rebroadcast the weekly Scoth na Seachtaine ("Best of the Week") radio programme which Raidió na Life produce and offer to other community radio stations.
+Near FM, the community radio station covering north-east Dublin City, broadcasts Irish language programmes five days per week including their own Ar Mhuin na Muice programme service.

 BBC Northern Ireland broadcasts an Irish-language service called Blas.